jeet-parikh/FutureMakers2022/README.md

 7/21: Today I learned about ethics in AI and the different problems that our society faces.
 I was shocked to hear some of the stories, especially about the person with cerebral palsy who had her help stripped away.
 AI is certainly not perfect, but being aware of this problem is crucial to help prevent it.

 7/22: Today I created a CNN from scratch using tensorflow for the dog vs cat classification task.

+7/25: Today I created the reasons for underfitting and overfitting, and what we can do to prevent them.
+Sepcifically, we looked at decreasing model complixity with regularization and lower layer numbers, and we graphed their performance over 20 epochs.